 RELATIVE STRENGTH: [FAIL]

 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
-Although ACLS's relative strength of 88 is below the acceptable level, yet it is very close.
-Keep an eye on the stock as it could move into the acceptable range.
+ACLS, with a relative strength of 80, fails this test.

 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]

 Companies must demonstrate both revenue and net income growth of at least 25% as compared to the prior year.
 These growth rates give you the dynamic companies that you are looking for.
 These rates for ACLS (-100.00% for EPS, and 31.26% for Sales) are not good enough to pass.

 INSIDER HOLDINGS: [FAIL]

 ACLS's insiders should own at least 10% (they own 1.50%) of the company's outstanding shares.
 This does not satisfy the minimum requirement, and companies that do not pass this criteria are less attractive.